kingbeful/PomeloLua/README.md

 ##iOS

+To use PomeloLua in iOS, you need to:

 * Build the library of libpomelo for iOS or iOS simulator.
 * Copy the compiled library folder to cocos2dx project
 * Configure cocos2dx project (Assume LIBPOMELO_ROOT is "$(SRCROOT)/../libpomelo")